Macroscopic Schoen conjecture for manifolds with non-zero simplicial volume: Introduction

+This inequality relies on a dual definition of the simplicial volume of a manifold $M$ at the level of its universal covering.
+Loosely speaking, instead of minimizing the $\ell_1$-norm of simplicial cycles representing the fundamental class of $M$, Gromov explains in \cite[pp. 28-31]{Gro82} how to define simplicial volume by minimizing the $\ell_\infty$-norm of some special cocycles in its universal covering.
+These special cocycles satisfy a property of {\it straightness} that mimics the caracteristics of a particular cocycle appearing in the hyperbolic context.
+The idea is that in the hyperbolic case, there exists one privileged representation of a simplex in its homotopy class with vertices fixed, namely the geodesic one.
+In the general Riemannian case, such a privileged representation is no longer well defined, but its dual version persists.

+The second ingredient of this smoothing inequality is, in the presence of a Riemannian metric, to replace points interpreted as Dirac measures by measures with density using the geometry inherited by the universal cover.
+More specifically, if $M$ is endowed with a Riemannian metric, Gromov essentially smooths Dirac measures of the universal covering into density measures supported by metric balls with an exponential decay.
+By combining this smoothing process with the dual definition of simplicial volume, Gromov obtains a smoothing inequality involving the Riemannian volume, the simplicial volume and the volume of balls in the universal cover.

+Gromov used this smoothing inequality to obtain mainly three results which compare for a hyperbolic manifold with an auxiliary Riemannian metric the following invariants: the Ricci curvature and the volume (see \cite[Corollary, p.
+36]{Gro82}), the entropy and the volume (see \cite[p.
+37]{Gro82}), and lastly the systole and the volume (see \cite[Theorem 6.4.D']{Gro83} and \cite[Theorem 3.B.1]{Gro96}).
+Our argument in the proof of Theorem \ref{th:main} appears as a variation of the one used by Gromov to prove the volume entropy estimate, see Remark \ref{rem:main}.
+See also subsection \ref{sec:concl} for a discussion about how Theorems \ref{th:main} and \ref{cor:main} interact with Gromov's results.\\

-The main ingredient in the proof of Theorem \ref{th:main} is a result by Gromov called the {\it smoothing inequality}, see \cite[pp. 33-34]{Gro82}.
-The central part of this paper is devoted to present this inequality and give a full and detailed proof of it.
-In order to do so, we use an alternative definition of simplicial volume using the notion of {\it straight invariant fundamental cocycle}.
-This notion and the alternative definition of simplicial volume are both presented in section \ref{sec:cocycle}.
-The smoothing inequality involves also the notion of {\it smoothing operator} which consists in a diffusion process of straight invariant fundamental cocycles.
-We refer to section \ref{sec:smoothing} for a presentation of this concept and a proof of the smoothing inequality.
-Then we prove theorem \ref{th:main} and corollary \ref{cor:main} in section \ref{sec:proofs}.\\
+The first two sections of this paper are devoted to present this smoothing inequality.
+Some lectors will certainly prefer to read Gromov's text \cite{Gro82} which contains much more material.
+But we hope that our presentation may be of some help in complement of this lecture for the others.
+The alternative definition of simplicial volume using the notion of {\it straight invariant fundamental cocycle} is presented in section \ref{sec:cocycle}.
+Section \ref{sec:smoothing} presents the {\it smoothing} procedure of straight invariant fundamental cocycles, and a proof of the related smoothing inequality.
+Then we prove Theorem \ref{th:main} and Theorem \ref{cor:main} in section \ref{sec:proofs}.\\